ryansolid/vuerx-jsx/README.md

 There is a small performance overhead of using these runtimes but the performance is still very impressive.
 Tagged Template solution is much more performant that the HyperScript version, but HyperScript opens up compatibility with some companion tooling like:

 * [HyperScript Helpers](https://github.com/ohanhi/hyperscript-helpers) Use an element as functions DSL
-* [Babel Plugin HTM](https://github.com/developit/htm/tree/master/packages/babel-plugin-htm) Transpile Tagged Template Literals to HyperScript for IE11 compatibility
+* [Babel Plugin HTM](https://github.com/developit/htm/tree/master/packages/babel-plugin-htm) Transpile Tagged Template Literals to HyperScript

 Further documentation available at: [Lit DOM Expressions](https://github.com/ryansolid/lit-dom-expressions) and [Hyper DOM Expressions](https://github.com/ryansolid/hyper-dom-expressions).